mnaei/PromptPlace/README.md

-# LLM Editor
+# LLM Place

-LLM Editor is an automated system that enables users to modify a webpage's `index.html` file hosted on GitHub by submitting natural language change requests.
-Using GitHub Issues with a `prompt` label, users can describe the desired modifications, and the system will automatically update the webpage based on those instructions.
+LLM Place enables any github user to modify `index.html` by submitting a natural language change requests.

+Create an issues with a `prompt` label, and describe the desired modifications in the body.
+The system will automatically update the webpage based on the instructions.

+The webpage index.html is hosted at https://mnaei.github.io/LLMPlace/

 ## How It Works